kartikayverma56/cs452-mergesort/README.md

 ## Specification

-The testing program will show timing results for the single thread mergesort (also known as serial mergesort or sequential mergesort) when the number of levels is 0, and show timing results for the parallel mergesort when the number of levels is larger than 0.
-Compared to serial mergesort, your parallel mergesort must get a speedup of at least 2 on onyx.
+The testing program will show timing results for the single thread merge sort (also known as serial merge sort or sequential merge sort) when the number of levels is 0, and show timing results for the parallel merge sort when the number of levels is larger than 0.
+Compared to serial merge sort, your parallel merge sort must get a speedup of at least 2 on onyx.
 Use n = 100,000,000 elements for your testing.

 You are required to implement the following 4 functions: